Welcome to Guoning Chen's Homepage

 About me

 Hello, my name is Guoning Chen.
 I have started a Postdoctoral position at Scientific Computing and Imaging (SCI) institute at the University of Utah.
 My mentor is professor Chuck Hansen.
-At SCI, I am working on two projects.
-One is to develop efficient techniques for the analysis of toroidal magnetic fields for the SAP (Supplemental Application Partnership) project led by Allen Sanderson.
-I will be also working on the project for VACET.
-The detailed of this project is not known yet, but I bet it will be really cutting-edge.
+At SCI, I am working on multiple projects.
+One is to develop efficient techniques for the analysis of toroidal magnetic fields for a SAP (Supplemental Application Partnership) project led by Allen Sanderson.
+I am also working on projects in geometric modeling, aiming to develop efficient algorithms to generate 2D and 3D meshes for visualization purpose and physically-based simulations.
+In the meantime, I continue working on vector and tensor field analysis and control for various data visualization and computer graphics tasks.

 Before joining SCI, I earned my Ph.
 D. degree in Computer Science from Oregon State University in 2009.
 My advisor was Dr. Eugene Zhang.
 During my PhD work, I had been working on vector field visualization, analysis, and design for scientific visualization and computer graphics applications.
 I am also interested in tensor field analysis and design, geometry modeling and processing, texture synthesis, and animation.